 Background to research

-People living with type 1 diabetes have a greater risk of more severe Covid-19 symptoms.
+People living with type 1 diabetes have a greater risk of becoming seriously ill if they catch coronavirus.
 But everything we know so far is based on people with type 1 diabetes who have become very unwell and been hospitalised.
 We need to get a clearer picture of how many people with type 1 diabetes have been infected to better understand the risks for people with type 1 diabetes and how the virus affects the condition.

 Professor Gillespie and her team want to improve our understanding of how the coronavirus pandemic and lockdown has affected people living with type 1 diabetes and their families.
 They will reach out to 5,000 participants who are taking part in their previous type 1 studies (BOX and UK TrialNet) and ask them to complete a questionnaire to share their experiences – including how their blood sugar levels or diabetes management might have changed, if they've had any Covid-19 symptoms, and if they've been shielding.

-Secondly, the team will work out the rates of Covid-19 infections among people with type 1 diabetes using a new antibody test.
+Secondly, the team will work out the rates of coronavirus infections among people with type 1 diabetes using a new, very accurate antibody test.
 Participants will be able to send blood samples to the researchers in the post, allowing vital research to happen whilst social distancing continues.

 Potential benefit to people with diabetes

-This project will give us a picture – for the first time – of how many people with type 1 diabetes have had Covid-19 and how the virus may have affected them and their diabetes.
+This project will give us a picture – for the first time – of how many people with type 1 diabetes have had Covid-19, how their immune systems respond to vaccines and new coronavirus variants.
+It will also help us understand how the virus may have affected people living with type 1 and their diabetes.